 Note: For more information about dispute reasons, see Preparing evidence to challenge a disputed charge.

-If a formal dispute is created, the original transaction amount, along with a $15 dispute processing fee charged by the cardholder's bank, will be withheld from your Online Payments account balance.
-In the event that your Online Payments balance doesn’t have sufficient funds to cover the disputed amount and fee, the difference will be withdrawn from your connected bank account immediately.
+If a formal dispute is created, the original transaction amount and a $15 dispute processing fee are withheld from your online payments account balance.
+If there aren’t enough funds available, the remaining amount is withdrawn from your connected bank account.

 Accepting a disputed charge